triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 or from the HuggingFace OpenOrca or CNN_DailyMail datasets.
 This is specified using the `--prompt-source` CLI option.

-When the dataset is synthetic you can specify the following options:
+When the dataset is synthetic, you can specify the following options:
 * `--num-prompts`: The number of unique prompts to generate.
 * `--synthetic-input-tokens-mean`: The mean number of tokens of synthetic input data.
 * `--synthetic-input-tokens-stddev`: The standard deviation of the number of tokens of synthetic input data.
 * `--random-seed`: The seed used to generate random values.

-When the dataset is coming from HuggingFace you can specify the following
+When the dataset is coming from HuggingFace, you can specify the following
 options:
 * `--num-prompts`: The number of unique prompts to generate.
 * `--dataset`: HuggingFace dataset to use for benchmarking.

+For any dataset, you can specify the following options:
+* `--output-tokens-mean`: The mean number of tokens to request from the model.
+* `--output-tokens-stddev`: The standard deviation of the number of tokens to request from the model. input data.

-You can optionally set additional model inputs with the following options:
+You can optionally set additional model inputs with the following option:
 * `--extra-inputs {input_name}:{value}`: An additional input for use with the model with a singular value, such as `stream:true` or `max_tokens:5`.
 This flag can be repeated to supply multiple extra inputs.
-* `--output-tokens-mean`: The mean number of tokens to request from the model.
-* `--output-tokens-stddev`: The standard deviation of the number of tokens to request from the model. input data.

 # Metrics